Lori Lefkovitz, Director, Northeastern Humanities Center

 Sari Altschuler’s research focuses primarily on American literature and culture before 1865, literature and medicine, disability studies, and the health humanities, broadly understood.
 Her book The Medical Imagination: Literature and Health in the Early United States is scheduled for publication in February 2018 with the University of Pennsylvania Press.
 Her work has appeared in leading journals, including Early American Literature, American Literature, American Literary History, PMLA, and The Lancet, and she serves on the advisory board of American Quarterly.
 She won the Society for the Historians of the Early American Republic Dissertation Prize and the Society of Early Americanists Essay Prize.
 She is also the recipient of prizes and fellowships, including long-term awards from the McNeil Center for Early American Studies, the American Antiquarian Society, and the Andrew W. Mellon Foundation.
 She was an assistant professor of English and core faculty member of the Center for the Study of Human Health at Emory University before joining the Northeastern faculty.

 Gabrielle Fiorenza, Events and Administrative Operations Manager, Northeastern Humanities Center

 Gabrielle Fiorenza is the Events and Administrative Operations Manager for the CSSH Office of the Dean and Humanities Center at Northeastern University.
-She graduated from Simmons College, where she received a Bachelor of Arts in English Writing with minors in Studio Art and Writing in Communications.
-She is currently pursuing her Master of Science in Project Management with a concentration in Project Business Analysis at Northeastern University.
-Her primary responsibilities at the Humanities Center include leading college-wide event logistics, managing all budgets and communications for the center, and providing administrative support to the Director and Associate Director.
+She graduated from Simmons University with a Bachelor of Arts in English with minors in Studio Art and Communications and received her Master of Science in Project Management from Northeastern University.
+Her primary responsibilities include leading college-wide event logistics, managing all budgets and communications for the center, and providing administrative support to the Director and Associate Director.

 Carla Kaplan, Founding Director, 2008-2011